 Wine makes every come-together better, whether you meet at a friend’s house, in the park, or at the beach.
 But transporting your prestigious bottles can be challenging.
 Not only do you risk breaking them, but you might also harm them by exposing them to heat or sunlight.
-To make sure they arrive safely, let’s discuss the best bags for safe wine bottle transport.
+To ensure they arrive safely, let us discuss the best bags for safe wine bottle transport.

 A wine bag is a container for safely transporting wine bottles.
 Typically, it has padded walls to protect bottles from shocks, and many models are insulated to keep the wine cool.